Adam Andretti

-Adam Andretti (born March 24, 1979) is an American racing driver.
-He has raced in sports cars, Indy Pro Series, NASCAR, and Stadium Super Trucks.
+Adam Philip Andretti (born March 24, 1979) is an American professional racing driver.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 5 Toyota Tundra TRD Pro for Tricon Garage.

+Andretti has raced in sports cars, Indy Pro Series, NASCAR, and Stadium Super Trucks.
 He has been competing in the Trans-Am Series since 2014.

 Family background

-He is the younger brother of the late veteran NASCAR racer John Andretti, nephew of Indianapolis 500 winner Mario Andretti and first cousin to IndyCar champion Michael Andretti and Jeff Andretti.
+Andretti is the younger brother of the late veteran NASCAR racer John Andretti, nephew of Indianapolis 500 winner Mario Andretti, and first cousin to IndyCar champion Michael Andretti and Jeff Andretti.
 He is the first cousin once-removed to IndyCar driver Marco Andretti.
 His late father Aldo Andretti, Mario's twin brother, retired from driving race cars after nearly dying in an accident.
-Adam married Tabitha Eve on November 3, 2007.
+Andretti married Tabitha Eve on November 3, 2007.
 As of 2017, they reside in Brownsburg, Indiana.
 Andretti is a graduate of the Skip Barber Racing School.